Devon C. Bruce

 a firefighter who was killed in the line of duty.
 State Farm Insurance

 argued that their financial obligation under the insurance contract paid

 for by the plaintiff should be reduced by the monies the widow recovered

 from the City of Chicago.
 The Illinois Supreme Court Affirmed Mr. Bruce's

 position that State Farm Insurance should not offset or reduce the monies

 Mr. Bruce is a member of the Illinois Trial Lawyers Association, American Trial Lawyers Association, Illinois State Bar Association, and the Chicago Bar Association.

 Mr. Bruce frequently represents plaintiffs including corporations, physician groups and municipalities in accounting malpractice cases.
-Mr Bruce has successfully recovered well over 40 million dollars in accounting malpractice and banking malpractice cases for an number of clients.
+Mr. Bruce has successfully recovered well over 40 million dollars in accounting malpractice and banking malpractice cases for a number of clients.